phcompeau/biological_modeling_course/_pages/chemotaxis/tutorial_lr.md

 For bimolecular reactions, the rate constant should have unit M<sup>-1</sup>s<sup>-1</sup>, and we divide with NaV to convert to (molecules/µm<sup>3</sup>)<sup>-1</sup>)s<sup>-1</sup>.
 For monomolecular reactions, the rate constant have unit s<sup>-1</sup>, so no unit conversion is required.

 Although the specific numbers of cellular components vary among each bacterium, the components in chemotaxis pathway follows a relatively constant ratio.
-For all the simulations in this tutorial, we assign the initial number for each molecule and reaction rate by first deciding a reasonable range based on *in vivo* quantities [^Li2004][^Spiro1997][^Stock1991] and then tuning to fit the model.
+For all the simulations in this tutorial, we assign the initial number for each molecule and reaction rate by first deciding a reasonable range based on *in vivo* quantities [^Li2004][^Spiro1997][^Stock1991].
 Our parameters are summarized below.

 ~~~ ruby
 	begin parameters